CLARIAH/wp6-daghregisters/README.md

 ### Step 4: make text-fabric

-We genereated straightforward text-fabric out of it, and decided to loose some of the information.
+We generated straightforward text-fabric out of it, and decided to loose some of the information.
 We do not use the area containers.
 We do not retain the bounding box information.

 ### Step 5: use text-fabric